 We know that questions like these keep coming and they can overwhelm us sometimes.
 Don’t panic.
 Doing the right research can give the answers you need to move on and create a great product.
 However, things could look a bit fuzzy.
 So, what type of research do you need and when?

-In a previous post, my colleague Alexandra explored the kinds of user research methods product managers have at hand at each step of the product development life cycle in order to make informed decisions.
+In a previous post about UX research, my colleague Alexandra explored the kinds of user research methods product managers have at hand at each step of the product development life cycle in order to make informed decisions.

 Now I want to take a step back and think of research in general.
 Some questions might not find the best answers applying user research methods.
 Sometimes we need to turn to market research to get the relevant and reliable answers we need.
 And use other tools as well.